wazuh/wazuh-documentation/source/user-manual/agents/registering/use-registration-service.rst

     Since version 3.8.0, this registration daemon is running by default when the *Wazuh* installation is complete, so it is not necessary to execute it.

-2. On the agents, run the ``agent-auth`` program, using the manager's IP address:
+2. On the agents, run the ``agent-auth`` program, using the manager's IP address.

   a.
 For Linux systems: